Accelize/apyfal/docs/rest.rst

 ====================

-It is possible to use accelerators using the REST API instead of Python apyfal.
-But, note that in this case, CSP instance configuration is not supported.
+It is possible to use accelerators using the REST API instead of Python Apyfal.
+But, note that in this case, host configuration is not supported.

 Generating REST API client in any language using Swagger-Codegen
 ----------------------------------------------------------------